Coming to Africa

 Coming to Africa is a 2020 African-American film directed and written by Anwar Jamison.

 Plot

-Adrian, a financial philandering, has spent his entire life chasing corporate success shunning Black consciousness.
-His brother Buck unlike him is vocal and leads the black community through several engagement in a barbering shop.
-Adrian had some disappointment and discrimination and later finds himself in Africa, Ghana to be precise.
+Adrian, a financial philandering, has spent his entire life chasing corporate success and shunning Black consciousness.
+His brother Buck unlike him is vocal and leads the black community through several engagements in a barbering shop.
+Adrian had some disappointment and discrimination and later found himself in Africa, Ghana to be precise.
 He met a young woman called Akosua who engaged him and changed his perception of Africa.

+In a sequel released in 2023 Coming to Africa:Welcome to Ghana Adrian and Akosua have decided to get married and move to America together.
+Unexpected obstacles ensue which make things difficult.